-As described in Note 2 (m), the Group depreciates the Assets on a straight line basis over the estimated useful life of the Assets after taking into consideration the estimated residual value.
-IAS 16 Property, Plant and Equipment requires residual value to be determined as an estimate of the amount that the Group would currently obtain from disposal of the Asset, after deducting the estimated costs of disposal, if the Asset were of the age and condition expected at the end of its useful life.
+As described in Note 2 (I), the Group depreciates the Assets on a straight line basis over the estimated useful life of the Assets after taking into consideration the estimated residual value.
+IAS 16 Property, Plant and Equipment requires residual value to be determined as an estimate of the amount that the Group would currently obtain from the disposal of the Asset, after deducting the estimated costs of disposal, if the Asset were of the age and condition expected at the end of its useful life.
 However, there are currently no aircraft of a similar type of sufficient age for the Directors to make a direct market comparison in making this estimation.
-After consulting with the Asset Manager, the Directors have concluded that a forecast market value for the Aircraft at the end of its useful life (including inflationary effects) best approximates residual value.
-In estimating residual value, the Directors have concluded that a forecast market value for the Aircraft at the end of their useful life (including inflationary effects) best approximates residual value.
-In estimating residual value, the Directors have made reference to forecast market values for the Aircraft obtained from 3 independent expert aircraft valuers and determined that the residual value of the Assets was USD 812 million at the year end (2016: USD 882 million, as determined per the initial appraisal at inception).
+After consulting with the Asset Manager, the Directors have concluded that a forecast market value for the aircraft at the end of its useful life (including inflationary effects) best approximates residual value.
+In estimating residual value, the directors have made reference to forecast market values for the aircraft obtained from 3 independent expert aircraft valuers and determined that the residual value of the assets was USD 506.6. million at the year end (2016: USD 556 million as determined per the initial appraisals at inception).
 An adjustment has been made to residual values due to material foreign exchange movements.
 This has been disclosed in Note 9.

-The estimation of residual value remains subject to uncertainty.
-If the estimate of residual value had been decreased by 20% with effect from the beginning of this year, the net profit for the year and closing shareholders' equity would have been decreased by approximately £16.9 million (31 March 2016: £11.1 million).
+The estimation of residual value remains subject to inherent uncertainty.
+If the estimate of residual value had been decreased by 20% with effect from the beginning of this year, the net profit for the year and closing shareholders' equity would have been decreased by approximately £8.2 million.
 An increase in residual value by 20% would have had an equal but opposite effect.
 This reflects the range of estimates of residual value that the Directors believe would be reasonable at this time.
-The estimated useful life of the Assets are based on the expected period for which the Group will own and lease the Aircraft.
+The useful life of each Asset is estimated based on the expected period for which the Group will own and lease the aircraft.